 To help anyone interested in publishing with us, we have developed some contribution guidelines.
-These are intended to be brief, to encourage a wide variety of contributors and topics to the blog.
+These are intended to be brief, to encourage a wide variety of topics on the blog.
 We want to be a platform where contributors can express their ideas, in their own style and with whatever degree of informality the author chooses.

-Contributors to our blog are welcome to discuss unrefined ideas, early thoughts and as yet unformed research projects or works-in-progress with our editors.
+Contributors to our blog are welcome to discuss unrefined ideas, early thoughts, or works-in-progress with our editors.

 Contributions can be ‘political’—we would encourage it!—but should be written in a responsible, respectable fashion and not be purposefully inflammatory.
 We advise against including personal information in your blog, as this may have unintended consequences.